IBM/aspera-cli/README.erb.md

 ### IBM Aspera Connect Client GUI

-By specifying option: `--transfer=connect`, `aslmcli` will start transfers in the Aspera Connect Client.
-This requires the IBM Aspera Connect Client to be installed.
+By specifying option: `--transfer=connect`, `aslmcli` will start transfers using the locally installed Aspera Connect Client.

 ### Aspera Node API : Node to node transfers

-By specifying option: `--transfer=node`, the CLI will start transfers in an Aspera Transfer Server using the Node API.
+By specifying option: `--transfer=node`, the CLI will start transfers in an Aspera Transfer Server using the Node API, either on a local or remote node.

 If a default node has been configured in the configuration file, then this node is used by default else the parameter